clojure-lsp/clojure-lsp/docs/api.md

 Useful for formatting the namespaces of your project, using cljfmt and following the rules from the `:cljfmt` clojure-lsp setting.

+* `diagnostics`

+Bring all diagnostics/lint found by clojure-lsp (using clj-kondo under the hood).

 * `rename`

 Rename a symbol and all its references across the project.